abrensch/brouter/README.md

 ### Build and Install

-To compile BRouter (including the BRouter Android app), add a file 'local.properties' to main folder with your Android path (Windows sample)
+To compile BRouter including the BRouter Android app, add a file 'local.properties' to main folder with your Android path

 ```
-sdk.dir=D\:\\Android\\android-sdk
+sdk.dir=<your/android/sdk/path>
 ```